simonhlee97/simonhlee97/README.md

 ---

 ### Latest Projects
-+ [SimonPost](https://simonpost.com): I rebuilt my blog, this time, using Django.
-Deployed to a Gunicorn web server, hosted on Digital Ocean Ubuntu 20.04
++ [SimonPost](https://simonpost.com): I rebuilt my blog, this time, using Django, on a Gunicorn web server behind an Nginx proxy.
+All running on Ubuntu 20.04 on Digital Ocean

 + [SeoulStack](https://seoulstack.com): another Django project.
 I built a HackerNews clone for Seoul's Expat community, also hosted on Digital Ocean.